realworldocaml/book/en/compiler-output-formats.md

 end
 ```

+#### Defining a module search path

-However, `Alice` also has a reference to another module `Bob`, which must
+In the example above, `Alice` also has a reference to another module `Bob`.
+For the overall type of `Alice` to be valid, the compiler also needs to check
-contain at least a `Bob.name` value and define a `Bob.t` type.
+that the `Bob` module contains at least a `Bob.name` value and defines a
+`Bob.t` type.

-The type checker needs to resolve such external module references into concrete
+The type checker resolves such module references into concrete structures and
-structures and signatures in order to unify types across module boundaries.
-It
+signatures in order to unify types across module boundaries.
+It does this by
-does this by searching a list of directories for a compiled interface file
+searching a list of directories for a compiled interface file matching that
-matching that module's name.
-For example, it will look for `alice.cmi` and
+module's name.
+For example, it will look for `alice.cmi` and `bob.cmi` on the
-`bob.cmi` on the search path, and use the first ones it encounters as the
+search path, and use the first ones it encounters as the interfaces for `Alice`
-interfaces for `Alice` and `Bob`.
+and `Bob`.

-You can set the search path by adding the `-I` flag to the compiler
+The module search path is set by adding `-I` flags to the compiler command-line
+with the directory containing the `cmi` files as the argument.
+Manually
-command-line.
-This can get complex when you have lots of libraries, and is the
+specifying these flags gets complex when you have lots of libraries, and is the
-reason why the `ocamlfind` frontend to the compiler exists.
-OCamlfind
+reason why the OCamlfind frontend to the compiler exists.
+OCamlfind automates
-automates the process of turning third-party package names into concrete `-I`
+the process of turning third-party package names and build descriptions into
-flags that are added to the compiler invocation.
+command-line flags that are passed to the compiler command-line.

 By default, only the current directory and the OCaml standard library will be
 searched for `cmi` files.
 The `Pervasives` module from the standard library